 From the pit, Joseph is dragged off to Potiphar's house where he serves for many years.
 And just as he has climbed the ladder of success there, Potiphar's wife strips him of another coat, charges him with sexual assault, and has him thrown in prison for two years.

+But our experiences - as painful as they may be - are never wasted in God's plan.
 For eleven years Joseph learned the Egyptian language, culture, and management skills.
 And, most of all, this arrogant, boastful dreamer was being molded into the person who could see the dream fulfilled.

 For Joseph, after of thirteen years of refinement and seven years as pharaoh's left-hand man of Egypt, it appeared the dream was fulfilled.
 Joseph's brothers came to Egypt to buy grain since there was a deadly famine in Caanan.
 And, they bowed down before the leader - Joseph.
 Everyone lived happily ever after.
 End of story.
 Roll the credits.
 Right?
 Wrong!